-- Our equality and diversity steering group reports directly to audit and quality assurance committee, and feeds into the formal engagement and communications governing body subcommittee and has responsibility for ensuring that due regard is paid to our public sector equality duties. - We have a general practitioner lead championing equality across the organisation, an executive lead and an operational lead. - We have various corporate documents which capture our equality commitment including our equality and diversity policy, our equality delivery system self-assessment, and publication of equality data annually by the end of January each year. - Our team members need knowledge of the public sector equality duties and the need to consider equality impact during commissioning decisions, which we are achieving through one-to-one support from communication, engagement, experience and equality team members, through mandatory elearning, and through supplementary face-to-face training for governing body members as our key decision makers. - Everyone is different, and everyone's individual experience, knowledge and skills bring a unique contribution to our organisation, and we value all contributions equally.
+- Our equality and diversity steering group reports directly to audit and quality assurance committee, and feeds into the formal engagement and communications governing body sub-committee and has responsibility for ensuring that due regard is paid to our public sector equality duties. - We have a general practitioner lead championing equality across the organisation, a lay Member lead and an operational lead. - We have various corporate documents which capture our equality commitment including our equality and diversity policy, our equality delivery system self-assessment, and publication of equality data annually by the end of January each year. - Our team members need knowledge of the public sector equality duties and the need to consider equality impact during commissioning decisions, which we are achieving through one-to-one support from communication, engagement, experience and equality team members, through mandatory e-learning, and through supplementary face-to-face training for governing body members as our key decision makers. - Everyone is different, and everyone's individual experience, knowledge and skills bring a unique contribution to our organisation, and we value all contributions equally.
 Our equality and diversity policy is published on our website as our corporate commitment.
 Recruitment and selection processes are transparent and include consideration of equality.
-The breakdown of our organisation by protected group is broadly representative of the community which we serve.

-We have committed to the workforce race equality scheme (WRES) which requires all NHS organisations to demonstrate how they are addressing race equality issues in a range of staffing areas.
-We have published our WRES report for 2018 on our website.
+The breakdown of our organisation by protected group is broadly representative of the community which we serve. - We have committed to the Workforce Race Equality Scheme (WRES) which requires all NHS organisations to demonstrate how they are addressing race equality issues in a range of staffing areas.
+We have published our WRES report on our website.

-10. The equality delivery system 2 (EDS2)
+10. The Equality Delivery System 2 (EDS2)

-The main purpose of the equality delivery system 2 (EDS2) is to help local NHS organisations, in discussion with local partners including local populations, review and improve their performance for people with characteristics protected by the Equality Act 2010.
+The main purpose of the Equality Delivery System 2 (EDS2) is to help local NHS organisations, in discussion with local partners including local populations, review and improve their performance for people with characteristics protected by the Equality Act 2010.
 By using the EDS2, NHS organisations can also be helped to deliver on the Public Sector Equality Duty.